frederic-perez/AmE-dictionary/data/dictionary.md

 __forcible__ _adj_ :three::hammer:
 __fore and aft__ _adv_ :two::hammer: _Printed on book paper with sixteen pages of slick stock fore and aft._
 __fore__ _n_ :four::hammer:
-__forebear__ _n_ :two: A person from whom one is descended. _Syn_ ancestor, predecessor, progenitor _I am hoping that a visit to the land of my forebears will help me get in touch with my roots._
+__forebear__ _n_ :three: A person from whom one is descended. _Syn_ ancestor, predecessor, progenitor _I am hoping that a visit to the land of my forebears will help me get in touch with my roots._
 __forebode__ _v_ :six: (foreboding) __1__ (of a situation or occurrence) Act as an advance warning of (something bad). _This lull foreboded some new assault upon him._ _Syn_ presage, augur, portend, forecast, predict __2__ Have a presentiment of (something bad). _I foreboded mischief the moment I heard._ :es: presagiar, presentir
 __foreboding__ _n_
 __forecast__ _v_ (forecast or forecasted, forecasting, forecasts)